Ishwor-ach12/eVoting/README.md

-# 🗳️ Blockchain-Based Secure Voting System
+# 🗳️ Ballot Box - Blockchain-Based Secure Voting System

 A decentralized voting platform built on **Ethereum blockchain** using **Solidity, Hardhat, React.js, and MetaMask**.
 This system ensures **security, transparency, and fairness** in digital elections by employing a **commit–reveal voting scheme** with **cryptographic hashing (Keccak256)**.